King Kong: 360 3-D: Special effects

 When the tram drives into the building of the 3-D attraction, it drives onto a motion based platform, which can make the tram tilt left and right, vibrate, and raise up and drop down.
 The theater is equipped with physical effects that enhance the experience such as wind, water, air blasts, the scent of King Kong's banana breath, and the motion.

 Universal Studios Florida counterpart

 In 1990, a ride called Kongfrontation was a similar ride.
-It closed in 2002, and was replaced by Revenge of the Mummy.
-However, a new Kong ride, Skull Island: Reign of Kong, opened on July 13, 2016 in Islands Of Adventure.
+It closed in 2002 and was replaced by Revenge of the Mummy.
+A new Kong ride, Skull Island: Reign of Kong, opened in July 2016 in Islands of Adventure.